International Medical Education

 How IMGs can overcome challenges in U.S. residency training

 A lack of understanding the dynamics of the care team can be an impediment to a smooth transition to graduate medical education (GME) for international medical graduates, particularly those who are not U.S. citizens.
-For a recent study published in the Western Journal of Emergency Medicine, researchers examined several of the unique challenges regarding an understanding of team dynamics that non-U.S. citizen IMGs in emergency medicine residency programs confront.
+A 2023 study published in the Western Journal of Emergency Medicine examined several of the unique challenges—focusing heavily on differing team dynamics—that non-U.S. citizen IMGs in emergency medicine residency programs confront.

-The findings shed some light on what residency programs can do to help the thousands of non-U.S. citizen IMGs who match annually, including a more robust transition curriculum and cultural humility training for academic faculty.
+In 2024, a total of 9,045 IMGs obtained first-year residency positions in accredited U.S. physician residency programs.
+Among that group 5,864 were non-U.S. citizen IMGs.
+The study sheds light on what residency programs can do to aid non-U.S. citizen IMGs in their transition to graduate medical education, including a more robust transition curriculum and cultural humility training for academic faculty.

 The study identifies two types of challenges that non-U.S. citizen IMGs encounter in emergency medicine: systems-based challenges and interpersonal challenges.